asugden/bebox/README.md

 BeBox is a collection of tools used to control and measure animal behavior.
 It includes four parts: finished 3d designs, the code used to generate them, the Arduino code necessary to run, and a set of PCB files.

 ##3D DESIGNS:
+- .stl files  are final output files to be used with 3D printers.
+- .scad files  are files written in OpenSCAD which define the .stl files and can be edited
+- Some designs are made in Fusion 360 and are available upon request.

 ###lickspout
 __NOTE:__ the lickspouts should be printed with conductive PLA if conductive measurement is desired.
 The lickspout base should be printed in regular PLA.
 Conductive PLA plastic can be found at https://www.proto-pasta.com/collections/exotic-composite-pla/products/conductive-pla